poljpocket/processwire-docker/README.md

   the [ProcessWire GitHub](https://github.com/processwire/processwire) repository).
 - WEB_USER_ID: the user ID to use for both web and database containers.
 This should be your host user ID (e.g. `id -u`) to ensure read&write access on the host.

+You can refer to `.env-default` for a template for your `.env` file.

 ## First-time installation